Project Page

 @article{fu2026tcwm,

-title = {Learning Task-Centric World Models from Visual Foundations},
+title = {Back to Parsimonious Latents: Learning Task-Centric World Models from Visual Foundations},

 author = {Fu, Minghao and Feng, Fan and Hansen, Nicklas and Huang, Biwei},